-If you’re the type of gardener that’s itching to get outside, the good news is there’s still plenty you can do to ensure your garden is ready for spring.
-This time of year is perfect for planning your garden, tidying up after winter, and preparing your soil for the new season.
+If you’re the type of gardener who’s itching to get outside, this time of year is perfect for you to begin planning your garden, tidying up after winter, and preparing your soil for the new season.

 Finding a day with little or no rain can be a bit of a challenge.
-When the day arrives, don’t waste it indoors.
-Get outside and start tidying up.
+When the day arrives, don’t waste it indoors!
 Making your garden more presentable gives you a clean slate on which to plan your garden regeneration.
-It also allows you to concentrate on the enjoyable aspects of gardening, when spring does finally come around.
+It also allows you to concentrate on the enjoyable aspects of gardening when spring finally comes around.

 If you’ve made an investment in quality gardening tools in the past, ensure to keep them in top condition.
 Caring about your tools will save you money in the future.
 Give them a thorough clean and get them sharpened.
 When spring arrives, you’ll want to make the most out of it.
 Gardening with blunt, ineffective tools will only be frustrating for you and won’t give your garden the same finesse.

 Cleaning your tools will also ensure you don’t allow any bacteria or fungi to enter fresh pruning wounds.

 Winter is an ideal time to start weeding, as the roots will be shallow.
 Keep on top of any existing weeds and watch out for new ones that rear their heads.
 Also, you may want to try a few tactics to stop the weeds from sprouting in the first place.
 This is achieved by adding around 3 to 4 inches of mulch to any bare areas.

 Covering flower beds with plastic sheets is another good way of suppressing weeds.